Frequently Asked Questions

 An eSIM will not connect to a network unless your airplane is on land or your cruise ship is near a major port.
 While in-flight or sailing in open waters, traditional cellular networks are unavailable, and connectivity depends on specialized satellite or onboard wi-fi services.

-Which countries are included in the Europe data plan, and which carriers will support it?
+Which countries are included in the Global eSIM data plan, and which carriers will support it?